What is an employee experience platform?

 Your EXP needs to integrate a communication space and a collaboration tool and allow each department access to its unique applications.
 These should be stored in a single platform to save time spent switching between apps.

-Collective intelligence simply refers to the knowledge of everyone in your organization.
-More and more employers are realizing that employees are powerhouses of information and a heavily underused resource.
+Collective intelligence refers to the knowledge of everyone in your organization.
+Employers increasingly realise that staff are powerhouses of information and a heavily underused resource.
 So an employee experience platform should offer a way to gather this knowledge and simplify knowledge sharing.

 Collecting and sharing knowledge can happen in multiple ways and in different spaces.
 The traditional company intranet is one.
 An intranet is a great place to store reference documents that employees need to access often.
 For example, a company’s annual leave policy, general rules for the office space, and health and safety regulations.
 These documents can be communicated from the top down and don’t require daily collaboration.

 An employee experience platform should facilitate and try to improve every employee interaction with a company, starting with their onboarding.
-The right EXP will simplify employee onboarding by automating tasks for HR, providing new hires with the information they need from day one, and creating a collaboration space for newcomers to interact with their team.
+The right EXP will simplify onboarding by automating tasks for HR professionals, providing new hires with the information they need from day one, and creating a collaboration space for newcomers to interact with their team members.

 One quarter of new employees leave in first 6 months